junxit/us-congress-bills-113/derived/amendments.md

 ### 10 U.S.C. § 2576a

-> in paragraph (1)(A), by striking “counter-drug and counter-terrorism activities” and inserting “counterdrug, counterterrorism, and border security activities”
+> in paragraph (1)(A), by striking “counter-drug and counter-terrorism activities” and inserting “counterdrug, counterterrorism, and border security activities”; and

 | | |
 |---|---|